barnwalp/Notes/scrapy_notes.md

 scrapy genspider <spider_name>
 # run a spider
 scrapy crawl <spider_name>
-# Outputing spiders result into json file
+# Outputing spiders result into different file format
-scrapy crawl <spider name> -o filename.json
+scrapy crawl <spider name> -o filename.json scrapy crawl <spider name> -o filename.csv scrapy crawl <spider name> -o filename.xml
 # scrapy shell can be started without url, which can be fetched later on using
 fetch(url)
 # check how spiders see the website, in a browser, pl note that scrapy sees a